sylvainbx/rust-book-fr/FRENCH/src/ch12-06-writing-to-stderr-instead-of-stdout.md

 <!--
-At the moment, we’re writing all of our output to the terminal using the `println!` function.
+At the moment, we’re writing all of our output to the terminal using the `println!` macro.
 Most terminals provide two kinds of output: *standard output* (`stdout`) for general information and *standard error* (`stderr`) for error messages.
 This distinction enables users to choose to direct the successful output of a program to a file but still print error messages to the